Ebazhanov/linkedin-skill-assessments-quizzes/maven/maven-quiz.md

 - [ ] It does nothing since no archetype has been specified
 - [ ] It generates a new Maven archetype
-- [x] It generates a new Maven projet using the default Maven archetype
+- [x] It generates a new Maven project using the default Maven archetype
 - [ ] It cleans and installs the sample-maven-project project

 #### Q31.
 When defining a dependency that is included with the runtime container, what scope do you use in the pom.xml?